liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/06-configuring-sites/07-styling-widgets-and-assets/03-widget-template-example.markdown

 	templates have that kind of power to transform your site into an enjoyable and convenient home for users.

-Customizing the user interface of @product@'s bundled widgets provides the ultimate customization experience for Liferay users.
+Customizing the user interface of @sharepoint@'s bundled widgets provides the ultimate customization experience for Liferay users.